Antonio Nocerino: Palermo

-On 30 May 2008, he moved permanently to Palermo as part of the transfer that took Amauri to Juventus.
+On 30 May 2008, Nocerino moved permanently to Palermo as part of the transfer that took Amauri to Juventus.
 Nocerino was priced at €7.5 million.
 He made his debut in the Rosanero shirt in a 3–1 victory against Roma on 13 September.

 In the 2009–10 season, with Walter Zenga as coach, he started again regularly in the first XI.
 On 23 September 2009, in the home game against Roma, he scored his first goal in Serie A for Palermo.
 His only other goal that season was scored against Lazio on 21 February 2010.

 With the arrival of manager Delio Rossi, he was assigned the task of offensive midfielder, leaving the defensive midfield work to Giulio Migliaccio.
 He was also used as coverage of the left wing when full-back Federico Balzaretti pushed forward.
 He closed his second season with Palermo with 35 appearances and two goals in the league, plus three appearances in Coppa Italia.

 Playing the quarter-finals in the Coppa Italia, which Palermo won on penalties against Parma, marked his 100th appearance for Palermo.
 He finished this season with 49 appearances in all competitions, being the most used player in the team and scoring four goals, all in the league.

 In the beginning of the 2011–12 season, after playing two matches in the Europa League's third qualifying round against Swiss side FC Thun, he left Palermo, making a total of 122 appearances and scoring six goals during his tenure.

-Milan
+AC Milan

 On 31 August 2011, the last day of the Italian transfer window and only an hour before the window ended, Nocerino joined Milan on a five-year contract, for €500,000.

 Nocerino made his Milan debut in the first 2011–12 game of the season on 9 September 2011 coming on as a 68th-minute substitute for fellow debutante Alberto Aquilani in a 2–2 home draw against Lazio.
 He made his UEFA Champions League debut in the next game on 13 September, when Milan drew 2–2 against FC Barcelona.

 On 15 October, he scored his first goal in the 3–0 home victory against former club Palermo, completing a great team move led by Antonio Cassano and Robinho.
 Due to the injury crisis, he played regularly until picking up his fourth caution of the season on 6 November, resulting in a suspension.
 On 26 October, Nocerino notched a hat-trick for Milan in a 4–1 win against Parma.
 On 25 February 2012, Nocerino scored against title chaser Juventus in the 1–1 draw, putting his goal tally to eight for the season.